TOP > ABOUT > Entry Information

 • Overseas

-• Athletes(Men and Women) who meet the following participation criteria in the World Athletics Label Road Race with official records from May 1, 2023 to April 30, 2025.
+• Athletes(Men and Women) who meet the following time criteria in the World Athletics Label Road Race with official records from May 1, 2024 to April 30, 2026.

 Women's Half Marathon: Under 1hour 40minutes 00second